jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 - Use:
   - Generic patterns.
   - Synthetic or scrubbed examples.
-  - Data you’d be okay seeing in a controlled demo.
+  - Data you'd be okay seeing in a controlled demo.

 ### 6.2 High-risk inputs